The Boat Race of the North: Races

 Local entertainment is often provided, and other spectacles such as a parade of tall ships, a University Sailing Contest and a University Canoe Water Polo contest have enlivened the atmosphere prior to the main race.

 Presentations are made after the races have finished in Baltic Square on the Gateshead side of the river.

 The 2006 race and the crews' build up to the race was filmed for an ITV television show about rowing in the North East.

 A race for junior rowers takes place before the main university races over the same course.
-It is usually contested between Tyne Rowing Club representing Newcastle and a composite of Durham Schools (usually Durham School and St Leonard's) representing Durham.
+It is usually contested between Tyne Amateur Rowing Club representing Newcastle and a composite of Durham Schools (usually Durham School and St Leonard's) representing Durham.
 The event does not count towards the overall trophy.

 Recent years

 2009 event

 The 2009 boat race took place on Saturday 9 May; this was the 13th event, although only ten of the twelve prior competitions had taken place, owing to bad weather.
 River-based entertainment started at 3:30pm, with the start of racing at 4:40pm.
 Newcastle took the overall title for the first time.